Docoppolis/Docoppolis-Web-Server/README.md

 - Uses **ResponsePacket abstraction** instead of raw string responses.

 This makes the project a more maintainable, educational reference for how modern frameworks handle these concepts under the hood.

 ---

+## 🔮 Future Plans & Roadmap

+Although this project began as a personal learning exercise, the long-term vision is to gradually evolve it into a **small but realistic backend framework**, suitable both for educational use and for demonstrating framework-engineering skills.

+While the server is currently a lightweight educational project, there are several ambitious enhancements planned to evolve it into a more capable and framework-like system:

+### **1. Move Toward a Modular, Framework-Like Architecture**
+- Restructure the routing system so developers can define routes in separate files (controllers/endpoints), rather than manually in `Program.cs`.
+- Introduce conventions or lightweight annotations to make route discovery automatic.

+### **2. Improve the Request Pipeline (Early Middleware System)**
+- Build a simple middleware engine that lets developers register components such as logging, authentication gates, static caching layers, or rate-limiting.
+- Mirrors how mature frameworks (ASP.NET Core, Express, FastAPI) structure their request workflow.

+### **3. Enhance Static File Serving**
+- Add better caching controls, MIME resolution, and optional compression.
+- Explore bundling resources behind a cleaner abstraction.

+### **4. Hosting Layer Improvements**
+- While `HttpListener` is fine for learning, it is not production-grade.
+- Future versions may allow swapping in a more robust engine (e.g., Kestrel or a custom socket-based server) without changing routing code.
+- Reinforces the framework-engineer mindset: **the transport layer should be replaceable**.

+### **5. Developer Productivity & Tooling**
+- Improve logging and diagnostics.
+- Add clearer error reporting or a small development dashboard.
+- Consider a simple CLI for scaffolding routes or configuration.

+### **6. Maintain the Core Purpose**
+Despite improvements, the primary goal remains:
+- **A hands-on learning tool**
+- **A showcase of backend and framework-level architecture**
+- **A sandbox for experimenting with server internals**

+---